MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 ### If I Built a School, by Chris Van Dusen
 <img src="https://i.imgur.com/3sflT5L.png" width="25%" />

 Surely, you've dreamed about what a perfect school would have?
-The boy in this book definitely has and it results in some amazing ideas.
-A great inspiration for kids to come up with their own ideas
+The boy in this book definitely has and it results in some amazing and fun ideas.
+What would your school have?
 (Lexile AD610L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/If-I-Built-School-Chris-Van-Dusen/9780525552918?ref=grid-view&qid=1674046624972&sr=1-1" rel="nofollow"> Buy on BookDepository</a>